vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 ## Q: What is `Emmet`?
 A: `Emmet` is the essential toolkit for web-developers.
 It allows you to `type shortcuts` that are then expanded into full pieces of code for writing `HTML and CSS`, based on an abbreviation structure most developers already use that expands into full-fledged HTML markup and CSS rules.
 Emmet is a plugin for text editors like VS Code that allows users to code faster.
+In short, Emmet allows us to quickly generate HTML code by using abbreviations.

 Example emmet abbreviations: !, html:5 etc.